 There are instances in which it is useful to extract the PDF at all x values for a given Q. This is the case, for efficiency reasons, if one wishes to evaluate it at very many x values and a single Q value.
 It's also the case if one wishes to evaluate sum rules.
-One then uses the routine EvalPdfTable\Q, as in the following example for calculating the momentum sum rule where the TruncatedMoment function was described in detail in section 4.4.
+One then uses the routine EvalPdfTable_Q, as in the following example for calculating the momentum sum rule where the TruncatedMoment function was described in detail in section 4.4.
 Recall that if the goal is to extract accurate sum-rule estimates or in general full (non-truncated) moments, the value of ymax of the grid should be large enough.

-As with all other objects, a pdf\table object can be deleted using variables in the two procedures.
+As with all other objects, a pdf_table object can be deleted using call Delete(table)

+Notice that a table is a variable that is local to the scope in which it is defined.
+So table variables defined separately in each of two different procedures will effectively be different variables in the two procedures.
 If ones needs to use a common PDF table across different procedures, it has to be defined within a module and then the module should be used in both procedures.
 In Appendix A, there is a detailed example of different ways of accessing a table.